-In the European Union, the pricing and reimbursement of prescription drugs is controlled by each member state.
-In these countries, pricing negotiations with governmental authorities can take considerable time after receipt of marketing approval for a product.
-In addition, there can be considerable pressure by governments and other stakeholders on prices and reimbursement levels, including as part of cost containment measures in the current economic climate in Europe.
-There is very limited harmonization on member state pricing and reimbursement practices in the European Union.
+In addition, there can be considerable pressure by governments and other stakeholders on prices and reimbursement levels, including as part of cost containment measures in the current economic climate in the European Union.
+There is very limited harmonization between EU Member States regarding pricing and reimbursement practices.

-Reference pricing used by various European Union member states and parallel distribution, or arbitrage between low-priced and high-priced member states, can further reduce prices.
-In particular, Germany, Portugal and Spain have all introduced a number of shortterm measures to lower healthcare spending, including mandatory discounts, clawbacks and price referencing rules, which could have a material adverse effect on our business.
+Reference pricing used by various European Union Member States and parallel distribution, or arbitrage between low-priced and high-priced Member States, can further reduce prices.
+In particular, Germany, Portugal and Spain have all introduced a number of short-term measures to lower healthcare spending, including mandatory discounts, clawbacks and price referencing rules, which could have a material adverse effect on our business.